-According to the latest guidance from the government, via the National Curriculum, every schools needs to have a broad and balanced curriculum that
+According to the latest guidance from the government, via the National Curriculum, every school needs to have a broad and balanced curriculum that:-

-• promotes the spiritual, moral, cultural, mental and physical development of pupils at the school and of society, and
+- promotes the spiritual, moral, cultural, mental and physical development of pupils at the school and of society;

-• prepares pupils at the school for the opportunities, responsibilities and experiences of later life’
+- prepares pupils at the school for the opportunities, responsibilities and experiences of later life; and,

 Schools also have statutory responsibilities to promote pupil well-being and pupil safeguarding (Children Act, 2004) and community cohesion (Education Act, 2006).
 PSHE Education plays an important part in fulfilling all of these responsibilities.

-Hurst Drive uses the Jigsaw scheme which is a comprehensive PSHE Education programme for the whole primary school from Reception through to Year 6.
+Hurst Drive Primary School uses the Jigsaw scheme which is a comprehensive PSHE Education programme for the whole primary school from Reception through to Year 6.

 Jigsaw brings together PSHE Education, emotional literacy, mindfulness, social skills and spiritual development.
-Jigsaw is designed as a whole school approach, with all year groups working on the same theme (Puzzle) at the same time.
-This enables each Puzzle to start with an introductory Phase assembly.
-There is a Weekly Celebration that highlights a theme from that week’s lesson across the school, and encourages children to reflect that learning in their behaviour and attitudes.
+Jigsaw is designed as a whole school approach with all year groups working on the same theme (Puzzle) at the same time.
+This enables each Puzzle to start with an introductory assembly.

 The Six Puzzles